 This draft report was released on 9 October 2017.

-You are invited to examine the draft report and to make written submissions by Friday 10 November 2017.
+You were invited to examine the draft report and to make written submissions by 10 November 2017.

-The final inquiry report is expected to be handed to the Australian Government by 31 January 2018.
+The final inquiry report is to be handed to the Australian Government by 15 May 2018.

 Download the overview